d12frosted/elpa-mirror/stable-melpa/org-visibility-readme.txt

 Put `org-visibility.el' where you keep your elisp files and add something like the following to your .emacs file:

-  ;; optionally change the location of the state file (not recommended) ;;(setq org-visibility-state-file `,(expand-file-name "/some/path/.org-visibility"))
+  ;; optionally change the location of the state file ;;(setq org-visibility-state-file `,(expand-file-name "/some/path/.org-visibility"))

   ;; list of directories and files to persist and restore visibility state of